Congratulations, you are pregnant so your

 in your home following discharge.

-The woman's individual care needs and circumstances need to be considered when choosing the most appropriate care model.
+The woman's individual care needs and circumstances will be considered when choosing the most appropriate care model.
 Some high risk, or at risk, complicated pregnancies may require additional medical or other support.
 Importantly, we work in partnership

 For full pregnancy care options please refer to our Maternity Care Patient Information Booklet.